piersrueb/gridCalc/readme.md

 ## Grid Calc Sass

 Standard SASS grid layout template that allows you define the number of grid columns you require.
-I also allows you to specify your gutter width as a pixel value.
+It also allows you to specify your gutter width as a pixel value.

 ### Usage